Moondrunk on Diwali - New Poem on Rattle Magazine

 If you’re new to Rattle: it’s a reader-friendly poetry journal with a subscription base of around 12,000, they read 250,000 poems and publish 300 every year, and their mission is—to promote the practice of poetry.
 Learn more about Rattle and while you’re visiting, here are three recent poems I loved:

 I’ve been learning my way through contemporary poetry for about a decade, but only started submitting to journals last month (mid-September).
-Four more poems are slated to appear in other magazines soon—more on that when they land.
-I am having some beginner's luck.
+Four more poems are slated to appear in other magazines soon (The Woolf, Santa Clara Review, UNHOUSED anthology by Prolific Press, Neon & Smoke) —more on that when they land.

+I guess am having some beginner's luck.
 But its not all luck.
-I wanted to thank to a few friends & teachers who shaped my work: Robert Hass (initial direction), the late Tony Hoagland (encouragement), Billy Collins (his advice on flow, titles, and wonder), Kristen Mears (for editing some of my poetry over the past 2 years), Jane Hirshfield (for her essays, poetry readings and receptivity), Tess Taylor (for her poetry submissions class), Maya Popa (for her class on how to review poems), and Hannah Yerrington (to firm my believe in the poetry of joy/praise).
-Also to the Seekers and Seers group who get to bear some of the raw poetry I am writing.
+I wanted to thank to a few friends & contemporary poetry teachers who shaped my work: Robert Hass (initial direction in 2008), the late Tony Hoagland (encouragement and generosity to use his poems on my blog), Billy Collins (his poems, his masterclass, his advice on flow, titles, and wonder), Kristen Mears (for editing some of my poetry over the past 2 years), Jane Hirshfield (for her essays, poetry readings and receptivity), Hannah Yerrington (to firm my believe in the poetry of joy/praise), Tess Taylor (for her poetry submissions class), Maggie Queeney (for her form/repetition classes at the Poetry Foundation -- this poem came from an assignment in her class), Maya Popa (for her class on how to review poems).
+Also to the Seekers and Seers group who get to bear some of the raw poems I am writing, and still encourage me.

 0 Comments